KenACollins/github-users-and-followers/README.md

 No sense in reinventing the wheel, I relied on Semantic UI, https://semantic-ui.com/, for UI sample code.

+#### jQuery

+Wait, what, mixing jQuery and React in the same project?!!
+Am I nuts?
+Okay, I know that jQuery is all about DOM manipulation and with React, developers don't have to deal with that thanks to the way React handles it through comparing its virtual DOM with the real one.

+The reason that I make use of jQuery is purely to support the nice "Back to Top" feature described below.
+I had already built this "Back to Top" feature in jQuery for another client and did not have time to revisit how to accomplish the same thing in pure React.

 ### Features

 #### Adding More Followers